Online Platforms and the Fair Exposure Problem Under Homophily: Deferred Results for

 The next topic studied is on articles about Brexit\footnote{\url{https://www.government.nl/topics/brexit/question-and-answer/what-is-brexit}}.
-Figure~\ref{fig:twitter_brexit_pof_boxplot} shows the price of fairness for a uniformly randomized policy and fairness-aware optimized policy respectively; here, a randomized policy performs closer to optimal than a fairness-aware policy.
-Figure~\ref{fig:twitter_brexit-boxplots-dispartity} shows inter-group and intra-group disparity in exposure and clicks on articles.
+Figure~\ref{fig:twitter_brexit_pof_boxplot} shows the price of fairness for three different policies; here, a randomized policy performs closer to optimal than a fairness-aware policy.
+Figure~\ref{fig:twitter_brexit-boxplots-dispartity} shows intergroup and intragroup disparity in exposure and clicks on articles.
 We conjecture these results might be this way because of the generational divide guiding many opinions on Brexit instead of a solely political one, so the homophily variable $q_B$ (see Table~\ref{tab:exp-param-vals}) is too low for one of the groups, and therefore groups change more often than not.

-\subsubsection{Twitter: Abortion~\citep{balancedExposure}}
+\paragraph{Twitter: Abortion~\citep{balancedExposure}}

 The final topic of engagement studied is on articles about access to abortion services.
-Figure~\ref{fig:twitter_abortion_pof_boxplot} shows the price of fairness for a uniformly randomized policy and fairness-aware optimized policy respectively; the price of fairness for the fairness-aware optimization is close to $1$, though noticably above it, meaning that performance (measured by number of clicks) of this policy is nearly optimal but still constrained.
-Figure~\ref{fig:twitter_abortion-boxplots-dispartity} shows inter-group and intra-group disparity in exposure and clicks on articles.
+Figure~\ref{fig:twitter_abortion_pof_boxplot} shows the price of fairness for three different policies; the price of fairness for the fairness-aware optimization is close to $1$, though noticably above it, meaning that performance (measured by number of clicks) of this policy is nearly optimal but still constrained.
+Figure~\ref{fig:twitter_abortion-boxplots-dispartity} shows intergroup and intragroup disparity in exposure and clicks on articles.
 In line with the price of fairness, we can observe that the fairness-aware and fairness-agnostic optimization problems yield similar exposure and clicks.

-\section{Comparing our model with a graph model}
+\section{Comparing Our Model with a Graph Model}

-Even though most social network platforms allow users to broadcast content to a large subset of their \emph{friends}, our model imposes that a user can only share an article with one friend at a time.
-To understand the implications of this assumption, we compare the propagation of articles in our model with that of a network where the assumption does not hold.